 What Are Some Of The Challenges Of Running A Patreon Account?

-Patreon is an easy way to start, but maintaining an active account can be a challenge.
-It’s hard to build a following when you’re starting out, and if you’re a new creator, you have to learn how to make a video or post something that gets people to notice you.
+Patreon is an easy way to start, but maintaining an active account can be challenging.
+It’s hard to build a following when you’re starting, and if you’re a new creator, you have to learn how to make a video or post something that gets people to notice you.

-How do I know if I qualify as a Patreon creator?
+How do I qualify as a Patreon creator?

 There are three requirements for being a Patreon creator: